 How do managers know who is engaged?
 The steps for improving engagement aren’t complex, but they must be prioritized.
 By utilizing the following steps, engagement becomes a core function of the manager’s role.

 It is a common understanding that employees are a company’s most important asset.
 But in reality, that is only true when the majority of the workforce is fully engaged in their work.
 If not, they are either adding minimal value or actively working against the organization.
-For more information about how the Front Line Leadership Program can transform your organization, or for pricing information, contact Robert Winter at 832-483-5535 or fill out a contact form on our contact page.
+For more information about how the Front Line Leadership Program can transform your organization, or for pricing information, contact Front Line Leadership Program.